Banners

 When active, the body tag receives the yaplet-b-shown CSS class.

 Banners automatically add CSS classes and CSS variables to your page when displayed, allowing you to adjust your layout if needed.
-Use these to customize how your site's elements interact with the banner positioning.
+Use these to customise how your site's elements interact with the banner positioning.

 Border